 Before Microsoft flow, SharePoint users usually use SharePoint designer workflows to automate the business processes.
 And that is actually specific to SharePoint.
 With flow, there is no limit, not specific to SharePoint.
 We can use flow to communicate with various Apps and services.

 Flow does not just work with Office 365 or Microsft products, it works with various non-Microsoft products like Google, Twitter, Facebook, Salesforce, Google Drive, Dropbox, Trello, Instagram, Slack, FTP, Blogger, Twilio, Bitly.

 #2- Lots of Template to Use

-In Microsoft flow or Power Automate, you will get a lots of templates that are ready to use.
+In Microsoft flow or Power Automate, you will get a lot of templates that are ready to use.
 You are just a button click away to create a flow and use it by using the template.
-All flow templates contains the required steps and actions with prefilled data.
-Almost all flow templates, you can simply use it without modifying anything.
+All flow templates contain the required steps and actions with prefilled data.
+Almost all flow templates, you can simply use without modifying anything.